Can we exchange the eighth-series franc banknotes at Banka Slovenije?

 Where and how can tolars be exchanged for euros?

-Tolars can be exchanged free-of-charge at the Bank of Slovenia, at Slovenska 35 in Ljubljana, between 9 am and 1 pm on all business days, and additionally between 2 pm and 3.30 pm on Wednesdays.
+Tolars can be exchanged free-of-charge at the Bank of Slovenia, at Štefanova ulica 1 in Ljubljana (Bank of Slovenia building, entrance opposite the Ministry of the Interior), between 9 am and 1 pm on all business days, and additionally between 2 pm and 3.30 pm on Wednesdays.
 The exchange rate is SIT 239.640 to the euro.
-There is no time limit for exchanging tolar banknotes, but the exchange of tolar coins at the Bank of Slovenia ceased on 31 December 2016.
+There is no time limit for exchanging tolar banknotes, but the exchange of tolar coins at the Bank of Slovenia ceased on 03 January 2017.

 Tolar banknotes may also be sent by post for exchange into euros at the Bank of Slovenia (Cash Department).
 For more, see Exchange of tolares to euros.